Netflix/metaflow/docs/datastore.md

 Files manipulated at this level are byte objects; the two main functions `save_bytes` and `load_bytes` operate at the byte level.
 Additional metadata to save alongside the file can also be provided as a dictionary.
-The backend does not parse of interpret this metadata in any way and simply stores and retrieves it.
+The backend does not parse or interpret this metadata in any way and simply stores and retrieves it.

 The `load_bytes` has a particularity in the sense that it returns an object